bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:09:22

-If you go through, you know, this, if you just assume a slippery slope, which is always a problematic type of argument, but if you do, then The ultimate outcome of this is you're back to PayPal because all transactions have to be KYC'd in permission before they go into a block.
+If you go through, you know, this, if you just assume a slippery slope, which is always a problematic type of argument, but if you do, then the ultimate outcome of this is you're back to PayPal because all transactions have to be KYC'd in permission before they go into a block.
 Now we're nowhere near that, but does this make sense to worry about this?

 Speaker 0: 00:09:39

 Right, it is sort of a first step in that direction and it's interesting to see how things will play out, I guess.
-So the first step we now saw is that Wankyun disabled his patch.
+So the first step we now saw is that Wang Chun disabled his patch.
 But yeah, it's an event in that sense.
 Like it's a beginning of something that could go in a very wrong direction, even though it's only a very small step right now.
 Right?